Meet the Student Trainers

 NStEP’s student training pool is made up of a team of dedicated and talented students from across Irish higher education.
 Each student trainer works with students and class reps across the country to equip them to engage in quality, teaching and learning, and institutional governance.

-Dublin City University - MA in Psychology & Wellbeing
+Dublin City University - MSc. in Psychology (Conversion)

 Rhianna Foley McGuire

-Hi, I’m Rhianna, and my pronouns are She/Her.
-I am in my second year of the B.Ed.
-Home Economics course in St. Angela’s College Sligo, but I am originally from Waterford.
+Haigh, a chairde!
+I am Rhianna, my pronouns are she/her.
+I am in third year of the B.Ed.
+Home Economics course in ATU St. Angela’s in Sligo, and I am originally from Waterford.
+This is my third year as a student trainer for NStEP and I am so excited to be fulfilling this role again!

 Edward Grant

-I’m in my third year of a bioscience degree in ATU Letterkenny.
+I’m a graduate of BSc. in Bioscience degree in ATU Donegal.
 I have a strong background in activism, working with Donegal Down syndrome and Our children’s voice, campaigning for changes in legislation to allow children with Down Syndrome access to mainstream education.
 I have been to Leinster House on a number of occasions speaking on behalf of siblings of those with terminal illness and life limiting deases as well as presenting information gathered through surveys I help design and deliver.

 I’ve been working closely with my collage’s SU as a class rep and part of the welfare committee for the last 2 years.
 I’m also a part of the Student Engagement Framework project team, where I’ve had the honour of meeting and discussing student engagement with some brilliant and passionate people.
 I’m ecstatic to be working with NStEP in the coming year in furthering the reach of student engagement and partnership across Ireland by providing training for the next generation of class reps.